 Trinity Presbyterian Church began in 1984 when several families who had been meeting together for weekly Bible study fellowship began a regular worship service.
 Each shared a love for the Reformed faith, and distinctive views of the need for Christian education, the need for active involvement in our culture, Creationism, and household Communion.

 In the summer of 1986 Pastor Mickey Schneider was called from St Paul Presbyterian in Jackson, Mississippi, in order become Trinity's first pastor.
 In those days, the pulpit was only a shaky wooden podium in the choral room of Ruckel Jr. High School, where 14 families met for worship on Sunday.
-As our congregation began to slow by steady growth, we moved to larger facilities the lunch room and later to an annex at Twin Cities Hospital.
+As our congregation began to slowly grow, we moved to larger facilities- the lunch room and later to an annex at Twin Cities Hospital.
 Here we met for several years of great preaching, wonderful fellowship, and much learning together under Pastor Schneider's capable teaching.